seyithokelek/sdss-fetch/README.md

 # SDSS Fetch

-A modular Python package for downloading and organizing SDSS spectroscopic and image data efficiently.
+A modular Python package for efficient bulk download and organization of SDSS spectroscopic and image data.
 At least it will be so.

 ## Features
 - Multi-threaded SDSS spectrum downloader (DR16-prioritized)